Time management tips before the GRE

 Now, 3- (a number greater than 2 + a number greater than 1) will give you a number greater than 3.
-This gives you the answer – it has to be a negative number, less than zero.
+This gives you the correct answer – it has to be a negative number, less than zero.

 This is how you will use the approximation techniques in such types of problems.

-Elimination Techniques on GRE Quant
+Elimination Techniques in GRE Math

 GRE Math Practice Question